petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 If the `autoscale` property isn't set, the target average utilization defaults to 80 for both CPU and memory utilization.

-## Auto-scaling and DXP Activation Keys
+## Scaling and DXP Activation Keys

 An activation key is typically required to be deployed and validated to use self-hosted Liferay DXP.
-On Liferay Cloud when auto-scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and adds and removes activation keys as needed.
+On Liferay Cloud when scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and adds and removes activation keys as needed.

 ## Monitoring Scaling

-The Plan and Usage page contains the project's scaling information.
+The [Plan and Usage page](./quotas-and-resource-usage.md) contains the project's scaling information.
 Navigate to the *Scaling* tab.
 Under Scaling Summary, you can see

-- How many environments have extra nodes from auto-scaling
+- How many environments have extra nodes from scaling
-- How many hours auto-scaling nodes were up during the selected time period
+- How many hours scaled nodes were up during the selected time period
 - The associated cost in USD for the nodes

 !!! note
     The page only displays scaling events that finished before it loaded.
 Events that have started but haven't returned to the normal values don't appear on the page until they finish.

-You can also see a detailed report for the selected time period in *Auto-scaling Report*.
+You can also see a detailed report for the selected time period in *Auto-scaling Report* and *Manual Scaling Report*.